Irish people in Great Britain: Birmingham

 Birmingham has a large Irish community, dating back to the Industrial Revolution, it is estimated that Birmingham has the largest Irish population per capita in Britain.
 Digbeth is the traditional Irish area in Birmingham.
 During the 1950s Sparkhill, Sparkbrook, Aston, and Nechells were the main Irish areas.
 Today many Irish people live in areas such as Hall Green and Erdington.
-Birmingham has the UK's largest St Patricks Day's Parade (and the world's third biggest) and Britain's only 'Irish Quarter', with many traditional Irish pubs and the Birmingham Irish centre.
+Birmingham has the UK's largest St Patricks Day's Parade (and the world's third biggest) and Britain's only Irish Quarter, with many traditional Irish pubs and the Birmingham Irish centre.
 Irish people have always moved to Birmingham for work especially for the construction, factory and industrial work which the city had to offer.
 Many Irish people moved to Birmingham to build canals, roads and railways in the city's industrial past.
-It is estimated a significant percentage of people from Birmingham have Irish ancestry.
 St Chad's Cathedral is one of only two of the minor Basilicas in the UK.
 It is very important as the first Catholic church built in Britain after the English Reformation, and was designed by the architect Augustus Pugin.

 Community relations for the Irish in Birmingham were complicated by the pub bombings of November 1974.
 At inquests into the deaths of the 21 victims, "Witness O" named the men responsible as Seamus McLoughlin, Mick Murray, Michael Hayes and James Gavin.
 He said he had been given permission to reveal the names by the current head of the IRA in Dublin.
 There were very limited physical attacks on Irish people in the aftermath of the bombings.
 In November 2018, Birmingham's Irish Association revealed a memorial to those killed outside Birmingham New Street Station.